MY SITE

 My Research Program

 Very generally, my research concerns the nature of conceptual and semantic contents: the sorts of things we think or say, or think or say about things.
 Such things are often referred to, in more mentalistic vocabulary, as ``thoughts" or ``concepts,'' in more linguistic vocabulary, as ``meanings'' (of sentences or predicates), or, in more metaphysical vocabulary, as ``propositions'' or ``properties.''
 However one opts to characterize them, my work aims to provide an account of such contents in terms of the norms governing the use of linguistic expressions, and, correspondingly, of our grasp of these contents in terms of our mastery of these norms.
 There are two main branches of this program.
 The first involves spelling out such an account in formal detail and developing new formal tools towards that end.
 The second involves arguing that an account of this sort has far-reaching philosophical consequences, yielding solutions to a whole host of traditional metaphysical and epistemological problems.
-I see my work as historically grounded, and so I also have historical interests developing certain threads in the history of philosophy that influence my work, especially Wilfrid Sellars and the Madhyamaka tradition in Buddhist philosophy.
+Though my work primarily aims to move contemporary philosophy forward, I see my project as historically grounded, and so I also have interests developing certain threads in the history of philosophy that influence my work, especially Wilfrid Sellars and the Madhyamaka tradition in Buddhist philosophy.

 Here, you'll find all of my papers (published and unpublished), some talks, as well as my dissertation.
 If you have any questions about anything, feel free to send me an email!